Published on in Health Tip of the Week

 Spring is finally here!
 Many of us will lace up and ambitiously begin training for various running races.
 Whether you or your child is training for a 5K or a marathon, there are important steps to ensure an injury-free, enjoyable race.

-Below, she offers several tips and tricks that she implements into her own workouts when training for a race.
+Danielle Magrini, DO, offers several tips and tricks that she implements into her own workouts when training for a race.

 - Begin slow.
 Don’t try to do too much too soon.
 Listen to your body and know when it’s time to stop.